Emilgardis/RCON-Web-Admin/README.md

 So imagine you've set-up rcon web admin so that it check users for high ping, VAC status or chat filter.
 The RCON web admin does it 24/7 for you, no need to have a tool opened all the time.

 # Support me
-If you like to buy some coffee, i will appriciate it.
+If you'd like to buy some coffee to the original developer, he would appreciate it.
 You can do this on [Patreon](https://www.patreon.com/brainfoolong) or via [PayPal](https://www.paypal.me/brainfoolong)

 ## Features